ayazhankadessova/apac-internships-summer-2024/README.md

 - I will review the issue and add it to the `README`.

-# Help me automate with Github Workflow
+# 🙋‍♀️Help me automate with Github Workflow

 [SimplyfyJobs repo](https://github.com/SimplifyJobs/Summer2024-Internships/tree/dev) have shared the scripts that run every time issue gets approved, if you want to help me figure out how the process works and make it work with other fields, drop an email to <a href="mailto:kadessovaayazhan@gmail.com">kadessovaayazhan@gmail.com</a>.

 ## What I want it to look Like

 I want to have different fields, such as [here](https://github.com/ayazhankadessova/apac-internships-summer-2024/blob/main/old-readme.md).

+Most importantly, want to add the Progress field, so that anybody can fork it and track their progress.

 ## The Internships List